It’s an unpleasant sight.

 They’re right, in a way.
-I should start by saying something really clearly: from a graduate repayment perspective, the current system is very similar to a graduate tax.
+I should start by saying something really clearly – from a graduate repayment perspective, the current system is very similar to a graduate tax.
 You can in fact design a whole graduate tax system that for graduates is almost totally identical to the current system.

 We can all agree on some things.
 No one wants students to pay at the point of delivery.
 The student finance regime probably ought to cover living costs.
 And we ought to have a scheme that encourages lifelong learning, part time study and progression into postgraduate study.

 But it’s not just the graduate repayment regime that matters.
 Just as important is where the money goes; how efficient that process is; what it gets spent on and how useful (in the very broadest sense) that investment in higher education is to the individual or society.

 But crucially the government’s outrageous exempting of student loans from consumer credit regulation means they can (and, it appears, will) change the terms at will without proper parliamentary scrutiny.
 The important thing about student loans isn’t that they are ‘in reality’ a graduate tax, it’s that their advocates sell the loans as predictable lending and then shut their eyes and put fingers in ears as the government fiddles with the terms anyway.

-Voucher funding has other downsides.
-The people in universities that make calls about what is taught tend to look back at what sells well, not forward at what society needs.
-It encourages HEIs to balance the books by flooding the market with cheap-to-teach humanities degrees that the labour market doesn’t need, cheer-led on by the old left on the romantic idea of ‘education-for-education’s-sake”.
+Funding by voucher has other downsides.
+The people in universities that make calls about programme innovation investment tend to look back at what sells well, not forward at what society needs.
+It encourages HEIs to balance the books by flooding the market with cheap-to-teach degrees that the labour market doesn’t need, cheer-led on by the old left on the romantic idea of “education-for-education’s-sake”.

 Vouchers’ defenders invent other problems.
 “But who would decide where the money is spent”, they wonder, as if there are literally no other ways of deciding how to spend money than through individual transactions.
 “But graduates who already have loans would pay it”, even though no proponent has ever suggested as such.
 “But they wouldn’t start paying this tax for years”, they crow, pointing out the upfront investment required whilst ignoring the unsustainable student debt mountain that’s piling up and will cause terms and conditions changes to student loans in a few years anyway.

 And perhaps most importantly, a graduate tax has a totally different psychology to that of debt.
 In my later life I’m making a contribution back towards current higher education – feeding forward, rather than struggling to get the noose of debt off my neck.
-A graduate tax could spur interest and involvement from successful graduates in the continuing success of higher education, rather than the current resentment prompted by the psychology of debt.
+Importantly, a graduate tax could spur interest and involvement from successful graduates in the continuing success of higher education, rather than the current resentment prompted by the psychology of debt.